CloseTheTicket/petcircle_demo/README.md

 ## Step 3: Select the imported environment before running the API tests
-3. To use the new environment, select it from the environment selector at the top right of the workbench.
+3. To use the new environment, select environment named `pet_circle` from the environment selector at the top right of the workbench.
 This makes it the active environment and sets all variables to the values specified in the environment.

 ![alt text](environment-selector-v11-14.jpg)